-- Reduce stress: It might be hard to even figure out what a baby might be stressed about, but if she is working on a new skill like potty training, stress could be interfering with her sleep.
+- Reduce stress: It might be hard to even figure out what a baby might be stressed about, but if they are working on a new skill like potty training, stress could be interfering with their sleep.

 D. Blum, et al. “Insomnia and cow’s milk allergy in infants.”
 Pediatrics.76(6):880-4.
 Web.
 December 1985.